-Eric who holds a professor-title in industrial automation is keen on applying our technology on robots.
+We are keen on applying our technology on robots.
 And global players in the domain are already with us.
 Imagine robots with intelligent radar-based eyes, Radar sensors by definition see a quantitative 3D environment, whereas cameras see a qualitative 2D image.
 Imagine a technology, where the radar-vision is continuously improving through artificial intelligence.
 Radar can become much more autonomous, with eyes that control their navigation, scan product quality and avoid collisions and accidents.

 And look at eHealth which thrills me in particular and which promises to disrupt the world of medicine as we know it right now.
 We are able to long-term monitor the health of your beloved parents or kids and even recognizing them individually due to their heart patterns.
 The traditional Holter-cardiac-diagrams measure the progress of heart performance over 24 h.
 Imagine we do that every night, day after day, month after month.
 Our AI-based algorithms track, compare, and alert if necessary.
 And imagine the robot-nurse, being there 24/7, always vigilent - as equiped with SkyRadar's radar-based eyes.